Becky Sharp (film): Production

 John Hay "Jock" Whitney and Cornelius Vanderbilt Whitney formed Pioneer Pictures specifically to produce color films, and signed a contract to release Pioneer films through RKO Radio Pictures.

 Original director Lowell Sherman began filming on December 3, 1934.
 The early Technicolor systems required massive lighting, which generated high temperatures on the set.
 Moving between the hot interior and cool winter temperatures outdoors, Sherman contracted pneumonia and died in late December.
 Rouben Mamoulian was immediately enlisted to take over as director.
 Sherman’s footage was retained, and Mamoulian shaped his subsequent Technicolor scenes based on the original script.
+Production on the film concluded on March 20, 1935.

 Color development

 Becky Sharp was the first feature film to use the three-strip Technicolor process, which created a separate film register for each of the three primary colors, for the entirety of the film.

 Earlier live action films to use the new Technicolor process for part of the film include the final musical number in the feature The Cat and the Fiddle released by MGM in February 1934, and in short sequences filmed for other movies made during 1934, including The House of Rothschild (Twentieth Century Pictures/United Artists) with George Arliss and Kid Millions (Samuel Goldwyn/United Artists) with Eddie Cantor.
 Warner Brothers released two Leon Errol shorts, Service with a Smile (July 28, 1934) and Good Morning, Eve!
 (September 22, 1934), and RKO Pictures released the short La Cucaracha (August 31, 1934).